BAAF in Wales

 What's happening in Wales

-Celebrities back new adoption campaign in South Wales
+Celebrities back adoption campaign in South Wales

-Former Olympic athlete Jamie Baulch and TV presenter Anna Ryder-Richardson are fronting a new campaign called ‘Adopt Wales Cymru’ in a bid to attract more adopters across South Wales.
+Former Olympic athlete Jamie Baulch and TV presenter Anna Ryder-Richardson are fronting a campaign called ‘Adopt Wales Cymru’ in a bid to attract more adopters across South Wales.
 As both celebrities were adopted as young children, they fully understand the importance of a loving and stable family and are keen to support the campaign led by a number of adoption agencies in South Wales to recruit adoptive parents for children and young people, particularly those harder to place.

-Alongside Jamie and Anna, current adoptive families are also being used for the campaign, which includes a new website, advertisements, leaflet, posters and social media.
+Alongside Jamie and Anna, current adoptive families are also being used for the campaign, which includes a website, advertisements, leaflet, posters and social media.
 To find out more information on adoption visit the website at www.adopt-wales.co.uk.

 The Social Services and Well-being (Wales) Bill